Skip to content Skip to footer

 • Advantages: Flexible and durable, ideal for producing impact-resistant prints.

-• Disadvantages: Prints more slowly than other filaments and requires attention to ensure smooth feeding of the filament during printing.
+• Disadvantages: Printing speed is slower compared to other filaments, and it requires attention to ensure smooth filament feeding during printing.

 5. Nylon (Polyamide)

 Nylon is an extremely durable, flexible, and abrasion-resistant filament.
-It is widely preferred for producing mechanical parts and products that will be used in challenging environments.
+It’s widely preferred for producing mechanical parts and products to be used in challenging environments.
+You can visit our store for Nylon filament varieties at store.marmofficial.com.

 • Applications: Used for gears, hinges, durable prototypes, and technical parts.

-• Advantages: High flexibility, durability, and chemical resistance.
-It is resistant to wear and friction.
+• Advantages: Shows high flexibility, durability, and chemical resistance.
+It’s resistant to wear and friction.

 • Disadvantages: As a moisture-absorbing material, it needs to be kept dry.
-Additionally, it requires high printing temperatures, necessitating advanced printing environments.
+Additionally, it requires advanced printing environments due to the need for high printing temperatures.

 6. HIPS (High Impact Polystyrene)

-HIPS is often used in conjunction with ABS.
-It is typically used as a support material and can be easily dissolved in a solvent called limonene.
+HIPS is a filament often used in conjunction with ABS.
+It’s typically used as a support material and can be easily dissolved in a solvent called limonene.

-• Applications: Used as support material in complex models and can also be used for durable prototypes.
+• Applications: Used as a support material in complex models, and can also be used for durable prototypes.

 • Advantages: Works well as a support material and dissolves easily in limonene.
 Performs well with ABS.

-• Disadvantages: Requires high temperatures for printing and can be prone to warping, like ABS.
+• Disadvantages: Requires high temperatures for printing and can be prone to warping, similar to ABS.

 7. PVA (Polyvinyl Alcohol)